Gender equality in Morocco: Education and economy

+Wages and employment

+Unfair pay and job possibilities are largely seen as the most important problem affecting women's rights in Morocco.
+According to a survey conducted by Afrobarometer, The topic of gender equality in income and employment was cited as the top priority issue by 28% of Moroccan respondents.

 Independence

-Until 1956 when Morocco won independence over France, a woman's place was in the home and she did not have the right to leave the home without permission from the husband.
+Until 1956 when Morocco won independence over France, a woman's place was at home and she did not have the right to leave the home without permission from her husband.
 Women's activities included performing household chores, embroidery and other crafts, while raising a family and taking care of the man.
-Following independence, Morocco recognition of women's rights increased, including being able to choose marriage partners whilst men now have a limitation on how many wives they could have.
+Following independence, Morocco's recognition of women's rights increased, including being able to choose marriage partners whilst men now have a limitation on how many wives they could have.

 Religion and law

 The majority of people in Morocco are Muslim and follow the Islamic law.
 Men and women each have distinct roles in Muslim societies.
 The men's responsibilities are to support and protect the family while working outside of the home to be able to provide for his family.
 The women and wife's role are to care for and discipline the children while maintaining home for her family and husband.
-Although Islamic law taught that the husband and wife were equal under God, women are subordinate to men in this patriarchal society.
+Because islamic law taught that husband is above wife under God, women are subordinate to men in this patriarchal society.

-In 2004 the government of Morocco introduced a new “family code” known as the Moudawana.
+In 2004 the government of Morocco introduced a new "family code" known as the Moudawana.
 This code in general covers issues of marriage contracts, ownership of assets, responsibilities for financial maintenance for the family and minimum age of marriage.
 This new enforcement enhances women's rights within the family and household, giving women more equality.
 Firstly, the woman and man now have equal responsibilities in family matters, both being heads of households.
 Women also were no longer required to obey their husbands under law and have the ability to exercise their rights such as employment or financial maintenance outside the home.
 The code restricted polygamy, giving the women more authority over her own marriage contract and allowed women access to no-fault divorce.
 The new code that is being enforced states males can only take a second wife if a judge allows it with justification, the first wife's consent, and if there is enough money and resources to support both families.
 The women now have the right to file for divorce if she feels the male has not fulfilled his obligations, or if there is violence or abandonment.